 Welcome to our dental hygienist clinic in Bournemouth.

-We are happy to welcome new patients, and you do not necessarily need to be registered with our dentists to see our hygienist.
+We are happy to welcome new patients, and you do not need to be registered with our surgery to see our hygienist.

 - as a regular hygiene only patient with the aim of establishing a routine oral health maintenance plan